 But the next two nights were terrible for me.
 I kept waking up and then lying there, staring into the damp darkness, listening to the rain, unable to get back to sleep.
-I was haunted by dreams, or rather one particular image that kept recurring in all the dreams.
+I was haunted by dreams, or rather one particular image recurring in all the dreams.
 I didn't want to talk about it with anyone in Germany, but it bothered me so much I finally had to telephone my parents in the States.

 "There's this guy dressed like a peasant," I yelled over the phone.
 "He's riding a white horse through our mountain villages.
 He tells everybody he has spoken to Mihai Arhanghelul, and the Archangel commanded him to free Romania from its enemies."

 "Yes," my father answered very calmly.
 "I remember.
 That happened when I was a boy.
 Perhaps I told you.
 'Romania for the Romanians,' he used to say.
 'Pure Romania.'
 He preached against the Jews and the Gypsies.
 He was very popular for a while.
 A big hero."